 To establish eligibility for admission into the RN to BSN nursing program, students must have the following:

-Associate degree or diploma from an accredited nursing program.
+- Associate degree from a regionally accredited program.

-A current Registered Nurse (RN) license that must be maintained throughout the course of the program.
+- A current, unencumbered Registered Nurse (RN) license that must be maintained throughout the course of the program.

-A cumulative GPA on all coursework of 2.5 or above and a nursing program specific (i.e., program prerequisites) GPA of 3.0 or above.
+- A cumulative GPA on all coursework of 2.0 or above.

 Retention Requirements (Pre-licensure and RN to BSN Tracks)